-The 62-year-old American owner has apologized to the club's fans after they let Andy Carroll leave on deadline day, only to then fail to replace him before the window closedLiverpool owner John W. Henry has written an open letter to the club's fans apologizing for the club's lack of success in the transfer market on deadline day, citing that Liverpool is still a work in progress as it looks to build a long-term legacy for the future.
+The 62-year-old American owner has apologised to the club's fans after they let Andy Carroll leave on deadline day, only to then fail to replace him before the window closedLiverpool owner John W. Henry has written an open letter to the club's fans apologising for their lack of success in the transfer market on deadline day, citing that they are still a work in progress as they look to build a long-term legacy for the future.

 Brendan Rodgers admitted after the Reds' 2-0 loss to Arsenal that he would not have sanctioned Andy Carroll's departure on loan had he known an attempt to bring in a replacement would have proved unsuccessful.